1937 tour of Germany by the Duke and Duchess of Windsor: Historiography

 The most positive aspect of the visit, comments Powell, "was that it had been well-organised, albeit for the benefits of the hosts".
 Philips calls the tour "an embarrassment at best, and at worse, glaring proof of his complete lack of judgement".
 Piers Brendon describes it as "the worst blunder of his career".
 Roberts calls the tour "fantastically ill-judged", and Bloch notes that the Duke's political contemporaries were all in agreement that starting the tour in Nazi Germany at such a time was nothing short of "disastrous".
-The scholar Julia Boyd, comparing the meeting with Hitler with others that had taken place—the Aga Khan, for example—notes that while attracting a great deal of comment, they "could not compete with the Duke and Duchess of Windsor ... in terms of celebrity and sheer inappropriateness".
+Scholar Julia Boyd, comparing the meeting with Hitler with others that had taken place—the Aga Khan, for example—notes that while attracting a great deal of comment, they "could not compete with the Duke and Duchess of Windsor ... in terms of celebrity and sheer inappropriateness".

-Sebba explains Windsor's lack of judgement by the fact that while he had been able to call on a wide spectrum of counsel as Prince of Wales, he now had only his wife and acquaintances.
-Powell, similarly, believes that Windsor's reputation "was at the mercy of unscrupulous strangers".
-Ziegler, conversely, suggests that while the trip may have been "ill-advised and ill-timed... [it was] not a crime".
+Sebba explains Edward's lack of judgement by the fact that while he had been able to call on a wide spectrum of counsel as Prince of Wales, he now had only his wife and acquaintances.
+Powell, similarly, believes that Edward's reputation "was at the mercy of unscrupulous strangers".
+Ziegler, conversely, suggests that while the trip may have been "ill-advised and ill-timed ... [it was] not a crime".
 Vickers, similarly, suggests that while the tour may have helped fuel the theory that the Duke was a Nazi, "he was no such thing.
 But he was naive, and having been brought up with people to advise him all his life until December 1936 he was hardly competent or equipped to deal with men like Hitler.
 Nor should he have undertaken this trip independently."

-According to Sebba, Windsor promised to refrain from making speeches so that his words could not be used against him by critics.
+According to Sebba, Edward promised to refrain from making speeches so that his words could not be used against him by critics.
 Some scholars, such as Bradford, believe the visit to be directly the result of "pro-German and even more pro-Nazi" views.
 German people who witnessed the Duke on tour, suggests Morton, did not see him "either publicly or privately, as a collaborator, appeaser or traitor to his country.
 Far from it."
-The scholar Gerwin Strobl agrees and writes:
+Scholar Gerwin Strobl agrees and writes: